-- The site has medium / low accessibility - The site is a higher performing Green Belt than other 'red sites' in the plan. - The site has existing defensible Green Belt boundaries but is physically and visually detached from the main settlement which already has strong defensible boundaries. - The site has many constraints within the development area which not all can be mitigated in the normal way. - The site has the same landscape character as other "red sites." - It is not, therefore, credible for Site BL1a to be categorised as a 'green' site. - For this reason, we consider the score for Site BL1a should be corrected and reassessed.
+- The site has medium / low accessibility - The site is a higher performing Green Belt than other 'red sites' in the plan. - The site has existing defensible Green Belt boundaries but is physically and visually detached from the main settlement which already has strong defensible boundaries. - The site has many constraints within the development area which not all can be mitigated in the normal way. - The site has the same landscape character as other "red sites." - It is not, therefore, credible for Site BL1a to be categorised as a 'green' site. - For this reason, I consider the score for Site BL1a should be corrected and reassessed. - The site selection does not pass the test of soundness.